Pétillon metro station

-The station opened in 1976 and is named after Major Pétillon, a Belgian colonial pioneer who died in Etterbeek in 1909.
+The metro station opened on 20 September 1976 and is named after Major Pétillon, a Belgian colonial pioneer who died in Etterbeek in 1909.
 The station underwent an eighteen-month, €6.3 million renovation ending in April 2008.
+Then, following the reorganisation of the Brussels Metro on 4 April 2009, it is served by the extended east–west line 5.

 The nearby tram station that bears the same name is visited by tram lines 7 and 25.